aws/aws-iot-device-sdk-java-v2/samples/FleetProvisioning/README.md

 ```

 ## Service Client Notes
-### Difference relative to MQTT311 IotIdentityClient (Fleet Provisioning)
+### Difference between MQTT5 and MQTT311 IotIdentityClient (Fleet Provisioning)
-The IotIdentityClient with mqtt5 client is almost identical to the mqtt3 one.
+The IotIdentityClient with Mqtt5 client is almost identical to the Mqtt3 one.
 We wrapped the Mqtt5Client into MqttClientConnection so that we could keep the same interface for IotIdentityClient.
 The only difference is that you would need setup up a Mqtt5 Client for the IotIdentityClient.
 For how to setup a Mqtt5 Client, please refer to [MQTT5 UserGuide](../../documents/MQTT5_Userguide.md) and [MQTT5 PubSub Sample](../Mqtt5/PubSub/)

 <table>